blobaa/bba-did-method-handler-ts/README.md

 ### updateDIDDocument

 The `updateDIDDocument` function lets you update a DID Document.
-It provides the following interface:
+It has the following signature:

 ````typescript